 High volumes of mechanical fasteners are processed through the automotive supply chain.
 High-performance anti-corrosion coatings are an integral part of these mechanical fasteners.
 Anti-corrosion coatings provide rust protection, lubrication benefits, and protection from harsh environments.
 The success of these anti-corrosion coatings relies on chemically clean surfaces prior to coating application in order to achieve good adhesion and successful performance.
 Complex geometries, including threads and recesses, can make effective cleaning particularly challenging.

 Given the extraordinarily high volume of mechanical fasteners used in the automotive industry, Tier 1 and Tier 2 suppliers have developed standardized production processes that are well-suited for the high-speed mass production of mechanical fasteners.
 Although these suppliers can quickly manufacture high volumes of products, historically, they have used cleaning processes that were not well-controlled.
 Production disruptions due to unplanned cleaning chemistry changeovers and inconsistent coating adhesion and corrosion performance are common.
-A lack of controlled, consistently reproducible cleaning processes results in the inconsistent quality of anti-corrosion coatings, which leads to increased scrap rates, and ultimately to damaged brand perception.
+A lack of controlled, consistently reproducible cleaning processes results in the inconsistent quality of anti-corrosion coatings, which leads to increased scrap rates and, ultimately, to damaged brand perception.

 The Cleaning Methods that Precede Application of Anti-Corrosion Coatings